polterguy/polterguy.github.io/endpoints/index.md

 ```

 The above result implies that MySQL is the default database type, while the system still has support for both
-'mssql' and 'pgsql" in addition to 'mysql'.
+'mssql' and 'pgsql' in addition to 'mysql'.
 The endpoint can only be invoked by a root user.

 This endpoint is not intended for you to consume in your own code.